seed-rs/seed/examples/server_integration/README.md

 ## Server integration example

 Example of a workspace with [Actix](https://actix.rs/) server.

+Client:
-Seed client is served by Actix.
+ - Is served by Actix.
+ - Consists of Fetch API examples.
+Examples are submodules.

 ---